-- A regular full-time employee of the Plan Sponsor who is scheduled to work at his or her job at least 20 hours per week; - A retired employee. - A Council Member or Mayor. - Certain survivors (see Survivorship Coverage in Section 8).
+- A regular full-time employee of the Plan Sponsor who is scheduled to work at his or her job at least 20 hours per week; - A retired employee. - Effective October 1, 2007, Council Members and the Mayor may participate in the City's health benefits plan on the same basis as full time employees of the City. - Certain survivors (see Survivorship Coverage in Section 8).